Outc4sted/Ceros-SkiFree/README.md

 * Completely upgraded to ES6+ with all methods and state being testable
 * Use of Symbols to create pseudo-private methods (which are also testable)
 * Fixed a bug that triggered when the player crashed and pressed left
+* Added feature where the skier moves faster as the game progresses

 ## Available Scripts